Israel Putnam: Long Island and later service

-On June 14, 1775, the Continental Congress voted to create the Continental Army.
-George Washington was chosen as Commander-in-Chief, with Putnam and three others appointed as major generals under Washington.
-Of the votes, only Washington and Putnam were unanimous.
+The Continental Congress voted to create the Continental Army on June 14, 1775.
+They appointed George Washington as Commander-in-Chief, with Putnam and three others appointed as major generals under him.
+Only the votes for Washington and Putnam were unanimous.

 After Bunker Hill, Washington arrived and Putnam served under him in the Siege of Boston.
-Due largely to the ingenious efforts of Henry Knox and Putnam's cousin Rufus Putnam, the British were forced to abandon Boston.
+The British were forced to abandon Boston due largely to the efforts of Henry Knox and Putnam's cousin Rufus Putnam in moving 60 tons of artillery from Fort Ticonderoga over 300 miles of snow-covered terrain to Boston.
+Those cannon, placed on Dorchester Heights, forced the British to sail out of Boston.

 Putnam subsequently served as temporary commander of the American forces in New York while waiting for Washington's arrival there on April 13, 1776.
 Putnam's fortunes declined at the Battle of Long Island in August 1776, where he was forced to effect a hasty retreat from the British.
-Some in the Second Continental Congress blamed Putnam for the defeat, but Washington, who was in overall command and witnessed the battle, did not.
+Some in the Second Continental Congress blamed him for the defeat, but Washington witnessed the battle and did not lay blame on him.

 It is possible that Putnam's efforts saved Washington's life or prevented his capture.
-As Senator Daniel Patrick Moynihan described it, "...it could be argued that we owe our national existence to the fortifications which General Israel Putnam threw up in April 1776 on the Buttermilk Channel side [of Governors Island, New York]...
-[British troops] landed on Long Island and headed for George Washington and his army.
-He had to flee, and he made it because Putnam's artillery firing on Brooklyn Heights, over the Buttermilk Channel, held Howe back just long enough for Washington to escape to Manhattan and for the Revolutionary War to proceed."
+As Senator Daniel Patrick Moynihan described it, "it could be argued that we owe our national existence to the fortifications which General Israel Putnam threw up in April 1776 on the Buttermilk Channel side [of Governors Island, New York."
+British troops landed on Long Island and headed for Washington and his army.
+He had to flee, and he made it because Putnam's artillery firing on Brooklyn Heights held Howe back just long enough for Washington to escape to Manhattan.

-With future Vice President Aaron Burr in his charge, Putnam was fooled in October 1777 by a feint executed by British troops under the command of General Sir Henry Clinton, making way for Clinton's capture of Fort Montgomery and Fort Clinton.
+Putnam was fooled in October 1777 by a feint executed by British troops under the command of General Henry Clinton, making way for Clinton's capture of Fort Montgomery and Fort Clinton.
 As was standard procedure, Putnam was relieved of command and brought before a court of inquiry for these losses.
-It was ascertained that the events in question were the result of a lack of men, not of the fault of any commander, and he was exonerated of any wrongdoing.
+The court determined that the loss was the result of a lack of men, not of the fault of any commander, and he was exonerated of any wrongdoing.